ValdryanIvandito/cardano-lock-unlocking-assets-guide/lock-assets-at-contract-address-eng.md

 # Introduction

 This is documentation that provides you with a step-by-step guide on how to lock assets to a Contract Address.
-First, we need the **Contract Address** and **the Wallet Address**.
+First, You need the **Contract Address** and **the Wallet Address**.
 The goal of this practical session in this documentation is to send an amount of ADA from the Wallet Address to the Contract Address, and then lock the assets.

 # Step by step

 ## Step-1 Generate Contract Address

-If you haven't generated a Contract Address, then refer to the previous [documentation](https://github.com/ValdryanIvandito/cardano-lock-unlocking-assets-guides/blob/main/generate-contract-address-eng.md).
+If you haven't generated a Contract Address, follow the previous [documentation](https://github.com/ValdryanIvandito/cardano-lock-unlocking-assets-guides/blob/main/generate-contract-address-eng.md).

 ## Step-2 Generate Wallet Address (Sender)

-If you haven't generated a Wallet Address, then refer to the previous [documentation](https://github.com/ValdryanIvandito/cardano-cli-simplified/blob/main/1-generate-wallet-address.md).
+If you haven't generated a Wallet Address, follow the previous [documentation](https://github.com/ValdryanIvandito/cardano-cli-simplified/blob/main/1-generate-wallet-address.md).

 ## Step-3 Initiate the Input: Wallet Address (Sender), Transaction Hash (TxHash), Transaction Index (TxIx)